Fatehpur Jattan

 Fatehpur Jattan is a village in the Bassi Pathana block in Fatehgarh Sahib District in the Indian state of Punjab.

 Geography

 The village is surrounded by the curvy bend of Bhakhra Canal, it is around 42 kilometres by road from Chandigarh-the capital of Punjab, 50 km from Patiala-academic city of Punjab, and about 68 km from Ludhiana-industrial city of Punjab.
-As a crow fly distance, it is just 32km or 20 mile away from Chandigarh.
+As a crow fly distance, it is just 32 km or 20 mile away from Chandigarh.

 The Bhakhra canal covers East and South side of the village completely, thus blocking access from both sides.
 The nearest bridges to canal are at Doomchheri (4 km Northeast of village) and at Thablan (3 km Southwest of village).

 The village has an area of around 570 acres, and other than some residential area, all of it is arable.

 The village has its own Panchayat, own Gurudwara, an Islamic Mosque, a graveyard and two sikh Funeral sites.